MiamiOH-CSE274/02_Cpp/README.md

 #### 2. Explain the individual roles of the preprocessor, the compiler, and the linker.
 What type of inputs do they take?
 What kind of outputs do they produce?
 What is the purpose of each?

 #### 3. What is a "pointer"?
+A pointer is data type that points to another variable's memory location.
+A pointer does not create a variable.

 #### 4. If I have a variable declared as `int x`, how do I find out what memory address that variable is stored at?

 #### 5. If I want a variable `p` that can store the address of an int, what type should I declare `p` to be?

 #### 6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?
+The 'delete' command is good for freeing memory.
+This ensures that a leak will not occur and allows the program to run more effectively.

 #### 7. What is one question about C++ that you would like me to explain in class?